 Every village in Greenland adorns a lit Christmas tree on a hill, so everyone can see it.
 Whoever can afford to have a tree sent from Denmark—common Christmas tree species can't grow on Greenland—decorates it at home on the evening of December 23.
 Typical tree decorations include candles, ornaments, handcrafted items, and small Greenlandic and Danish flags.

 Children go from house to house in traditional Greenlandic costumes singing their carols and it is, all in all, a truly magical experience.
 Keep in mind that there is little daylight in Greenland in December—as little as three to four hours.
 Despite the cold and darkness, it's a heartwarming time of year and there is plenty of holiday cheer.
 Plus, the long nights mean visitors have a greater chance to get a look at the Northern Lights.

 On Christmas Eve, there is a popular church service that is attended by many in national Greenlandic dress or white anorak.
 After church, families return home to eat warm cakes and drink hot coffee, along with mattak and kiviak.

 Presents often include traditional model sleds for children or locally crafted clothing.

 Heading Into the New Year

 Greenland quiets down at the end of December awaiting the New Year.
 The locals actually celebrate it twice!
 There's the Danish New Year at 8 p.m.
-Greenland time and then the true Greenlandic New Year is celebrated at midnight local time.
-It's a beautiful sight when you catch the Northern Lights at the same time!
+Greenland time when Greenlanders watch fireworks on television from the mainland celebrations, and then the true Greenlandic New Year is celebrated at midnight local time.
+If you're lucky, you may even get to witness the Northern Lights to ring in the new year.